 How we delivered:

-3. Built a new scalable architecture: We moved the database and file storage from the server to remote services (AWS RDS, AWS S3), which are more stable and secure.
+- Built a new scalable architecture: To provide application rearchitecting, we moved the database and file storage from the server to remote services (AWS RDS, AWS S3), which are more stable and secure.
 We then wrapped the architecture with Docker and isolated each service (NGINX, PHP, and Socket) into containers, enabling stable automatic code delivery (CI/CD) and optimizing server resources.

 Initially, the project only had a month’s work to do.
 It was difficult to fit all the necessary improvements into such a limited period of time, and it was a really interesting challenge for us to choose what was the most critical.